Craven District: Prehistory

 The first datable evidence of human life in Craven is c.
 9000 BC: a hunter's harpoon point carved out of an antler found in Victoria Cave.
 Most traces of the Mesolithic nomadic hunters are the flint barbs they set into shafts.
 Extensive finds of these microliths lie around Malham Tarn and Semerwater.
 Flint does not occur in the Dales, the nearest outcrop is in East Yorkshire.
 On higher ground microliths are found near springs at the tree line at 500 m indicating campsites close to the open hunting grounds.
 The valley woodlands were inhabited by deer, boar and aurochs, the higher ground was open grassland that fed herds of reindeer, elk and horse.
 No permanent settlements have been found of that age, hunting here was seasonal, returning to the plains in winter.

 Neolithic farmers permanently settled in Craven, bringing domesticated livestock and used those stone axes to clear woodlands, probably by slash-and-burn, to increase areas for grazing and crops.

 Neolithic stone axes made from prized Group VI (Great Langdale and Scafell Pike area) greenstone have their quarry of origin in Langdale in central Cumbria.
-Archaeologists, when mapping the distribution of finds of these axeheads, saw lines radiating from Langdale along the valleys of the Yorkshire Dales, suggesting, to them, a trading network whereon itinerant pedlars or travelling salesmen practised merchandising.
+Archaeologists, when mapping the distribution of finds of these axe heads, saw lines radiating from Langdale along the valleys of the Yorkshire Dales, suggesting, to them, a trading network whereon itinerant pedlars or travelling salesmen practised merchandising.
 However, it has been proposed that such economic activity is a projection of the 21st century CE onto the people of the 38th century BCE; a culture whose world view we may never understand.
-New methods of spatial analysis show that the location of axeheads coincides only with areas of higher population density, wherein the movement of greenstone items would have occurred very slowly, over many centuries, through local exchange between neighbours, or as spiritual gifts.
-The map of finds of Langdale axeheads shows only that Neolithic settlements extended along the valleys over a long period of time.
+New methods of spatial analysis show that the location of axe heads coincides only with areas of higher population density, wherein the movement of greenstone items would have occurred very slowly, over many centuries, through local exchange between neighbours, or as spiritual gifts.
+The map of finds of Langdale axe heads shows only that Neolithic settlements extended along the valleys over a long period of time.